Trump to announce curbs on business with Cuban military

 It recently entered a joint venture with GAESA to run the “Four Points by Sheraton” in Havana, investing “significant resources” to establish a foothold.

-“We are at an important moment in the relationship between the United States and Cuba,” Sorenson said.
-“Travel between our two countries continues to increase and strengthen an evolving bilateral relationship.”

-“It would be exceedingly disappointing to see the progress that has been made in the last two years halted and reversed by the administration.”
+“It would be exceedingly disappointing to see the progress that has been made in the last two years halted and reversed by the administration,” Sorenson said.

-“We have invested significant resources establishing a presence in Cuba, and with one hotel open and another in the pipeline we have just begun our work creating opportunity and a more vibrant tourism sector on the island.”

-Trump accused Cuba of “cruel despotism” in May, vowing to support its people’s hopes for democracy, which raised ironic cheers from rights supporters more used to his cozying up to Saudi Arabia, Turkey and other autocratic states.
+Trump accused Cuba of “cruel despotism” in May, which raised ironic cheers from rights supporters used to his cozying up to Saudi Arabia, Turkey and other autocratic states.

 Please follow our commenting guidelines.